OberholzerSM/ChessGUI/README.md

   - The 'LevelOptions' files manage the option menu.

   - The 'LevelChessboard' files display the chess game based on the internal state of 'ChessEngine' and also manage player input and the UI elements.

+  - The 'LevelSetupChessboard' files manage the mode where you can setup your own chess positions.